alexhanganu/nimb/README.md

 process_order         = ['registration','autorecon1','autorecon2','autorecon3','brstem','hip','tha','qcache'] #list of processing steps in FreeSurfer.
 For FreeSurfer version lower thatn 7, "tha" must be remove; Instead of autorecon1, autorecon2 and autorecon3, the commmand "recon" can be used (which will use the command 'recon-all' for freesurfer processing), but it will take more time for processing and this can be limited by the scheduler

 works on ADNI, PPMI, NACC, CIMAQ, CaPRI data.
-For individual data requires adjustments for the creation of the new_subjects.json file
+For individual data requires adjustments in order to create the classifed new_subjects.json file